janebmckenna/Milestone-Project2/testing.md

 ![Final Lighthouse Audit - Maths game](assets/images/testing/Final-lighthouse-maths.png)

 When I ran a final lighthouse audit prior to submission there was a best practice error originating from the minified jQuery mobile code.
+I decided to remove this code as I was no longer using it.

 Some additional improvements to performance could be made, reducing the image size and number of scripts to improve the load time.